March 821: Construction and technical development

 The responsible designer of the March 821 was Adrian Reynard.
 Reynard had been building racing cars since 1973 with his companies Saber Automotive and Reynard Motorsport.
 He joined RAM Racing in 1981, initially as a technical consultant, to support Robin Herd.
 With Herd's departure in late 1981, Reynard took over as Technical Manager.
 The 821 was the first Formula One car designed by Reynard.

-The March 821 was an evolution of last year's 811.
+The March 821 was an evolution of the previous year's 811.
 Observers said the 821 was "the car the 811 should have been back in the spring of 1981."
 Conceptually, the 821 still followed the lines of the Williams FW07, which had been very successful in 1979 and 1980.
 The 821 was lighter than its predecessor.
 At 585 kg, its weight was within the range of the minimum permissible weight, but – unlike many vehicles from the competing teams – it did not fall below this, so RAM was not able to influence the balance of the car over the course of the season with purposefully distributed ballast.

 Contrary to the general trend towards turbo engines, RAM continued to stick to naturally aspirated engines.
-As with the previous model, RAM used a 3.0-liter eight-cylinder Cosworth DFV engine in the 821.
+As with the previous model, RAM used a 3.0-litre eight-cylinder Cosworth DFV engine in the 821.
 As a result, the team increasingly fell behind in terms of performance: while the DFV engines, depending on the tuner, delivered between 490 and 530 hp, the turbo engines already achieved 560 hp (Hart) or 600 hp (Ferrari, Renault) during the 1982 season.